1929 German Young Plan referendum: Freedom Act

 §3 rejected accepting new reparation obligations.

-§4 stated that "Reich Chancellors and Reich Ministers and their authorized agents who, contrary to the provision of §3, sign treaties with foreign powers are subject to the penalties provided for in §92 No. 3 of the Criminal Code."
-That clause referred to treason, which was punishable by no less than two years in prison.
+§4 stated that "Reich Chancellors, Reich Ministers and their authorized representatives who sign treaties with foreign powers in contravention of the provisions of § 3, para.
+1 shall be subject to the penalties provided for in § 92 No. 3 of the Criminal Code."
+The clause referred to treason, which was punishable by no less than two years in prison.
 Paragraph 4 in particular was included at Hitler's insistence.

 The last paragraph was highly controversial even within the Reich Committee.
 Hugenberg and the Agricultural League found the passage embarrassing and wanted to dispense with it altogether, but the NSDAP made its continued participation conditional on retaining it.
 Hitler insisted on his position, and at the meeting of the Reich Committee on 21 September, the supporters of Section 4 prevailed.
 The clause was, however, made somewhat less provocative.
 In a first draft it would also have affected Reich President Paul von Hindenburg.
 While Joseph Goebbels and other National Socialists would have had no objection to including Hindenburg, the conservative members of the Reich Committee saw things differently.
 The wording was therefore changed to exclude the Reich President.
 Hindenburg nevertheless still refused to support the goals of the initiative.
 He rejected any connection with it and forbade using him or his name in the campaign.
 As a result, Hugenberg's propaganda was also directed against the head of state.
 Hindenburg was called senile and it was claimed that he was a tool of the left and had no will of his own.